EddyCodeIt/reading-digital-image-files-python/README.md

 that correspond to a particular number image.

 * images_reader.py - a python module with a method to read images files that return array of images.

+* image_saver.py - module with a methods to handle saving of each individual image to a file, giving it appropriate name and file extension.